-The messages following the Archive II filename are formatted according to the RDA/RPG ICD.
+The messages following the Archive II filename are formatted according to the RDA/RPG ICD except message type 29 which is formatted according to the RPG to Class 1 ICD.
 Each message is comprised of a message header followed by a data segment.
 The type of data contained within the message is identified by the message type field within the message header.
-Figure 3 illustrates the message header format.

 The contents of the message header along with the eight (8) message types contained in the Archive II file are briefly described in this ICD.
-See the RDA/RPG ICD for more details.
+The Archive II raw data format contains a 28-byte header.
+The first 12 bytes are empty, which means the "Message Size" does not begin until byte 13 (halfword 7 or full word 4).
+This 12 byte offset is due to legacy compliance (previously known as the "CTM header").
+See the RDA/RPG ICD for more details (Message Header Data).